Last updated July 8, 2021

 People’s collects and stores only the personal information necessary or appropriate to fulfill the services.
 We may collect personal information from you in a number of ways.

 1. Using our services.
-We collect, process, and retain personal information from you and any devices (including mobile devices) you may use when you register for an account with us and update or add information to your account (as applicable), engage or communicate with us or third parties in connection with the services, post or complete transactions using the services, or otherwise access or use any part of the services.
+We collect, process, and retain personal information from you and any devices (including mobile devices) you may use when you sign up for offerings such as our email newsletter, engage or communicate with us or third parties in connection with the services, post or complete transactions using the services, or otherwise access or use any part of the services.
 Such information may include:

 2. Automatic collection.
 When you use the services, we may automatically gather information about how you’re using them, as well as information about your computer or mobile device, such as your Internet protocol (IP) address, device ID, physical location, browser and operating system type, resolution of your screen, language settings in your browser, referring URLs, and other technical information.
 This information is necessary for providing personalized and location-based content and services, as well as for analyzing web traffic, troubleshooting problems, preventing fraud, and improving the services.